Amacado/sis-handball-sdk/README.md

 The system **only** provides information about the registered partnership.

-## Use in Backend

 ### Process for Admin:

 The type of Query you need is prevailed.

 Once we have the queries designed, we can insert them into the articles as new elements of the pages.

 A json file must be created with the configuration data.

-The location of the file must be in **/ProjectContao/system/modules/querysis/classes/config.json**
+MoThe location of the file must be in **/ProjectContao/system/modules/querysis/classes/config.json**

 There is a file in the same location called **config_EXAMPLE.json** to use as an example.

+## Use in Backend

 Insert element (QuerySIS) into an article.
 - Create article.